NeoSOFT-Technologies/rest-dot-net-core/README.md

 ### WebUI

-This layer is a single page application based on  Angular/React and ASP.NET Core 3.1.
+This layer is a single page application based on Angular 10 and ASP.NET Core 5.
 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
 Therefore only *Startup.cs* should reference Infrastructure.

 ## License